Yonghee9106/naive-bayes-classifier-using-python/README.md

 # Naïve Bayes Classifier from Scratch in Python
 This repository implements a Naive Bayes classifier in Python.
 It implements the code with Pandas library for data processing, but the Naive Bayes algorithm implemented from scratch without using off-the-shelf machine learning library.

+The dataset contains students personal information.
+Based on dataset, I will train the NB model and predict the grades of students.

 # Dataset
-For this project, I have adapted the [student.csv](data/student.csv) data set available from the UCI machine learning repository
+For this project, I have adapted the [student.csv](data/student.csv) data set available from the UCI machine learning repository.

 * 649 instances
 * 30 attributes
 * 6 classes, corresponding to predicted final grade: {A+, A, B, C, D, F}